Rolv-Apneseth/starship.yazi/README.md

 </details>

 > [!NOTE]
 > This works by overriding your `Tab.build` function so make sure this is the only place you're doing that in your config.
+For example, this would be incompatible with the [full-border plugin](https://github.com/yazi-rs/plugins/tree/main/full-border.yazi)
 >
 ## Thanks